zheminzhou/pHierCC/README.rst

 The PDF file is a visualization of the TSV file.
 You can find examples of the PDF outputs in the `supplemental Figure S1 <https://www.biorxiv.org/content/biorxiv/early/2020/11/26/2020.11.25.397539/DC1/embed/media-1.pdf>`_ of the preprint.
 Both files contain two statistical evaluations of the clustering levels:

 1. `Normalized Mutual Information (NMI) <https://en.wikipedia.org/wiki/Mutual_information>`_ (`Kvalseth TO 1987 <https://ieeexplore.ieee.org/abstract/document/4309069>`_).
 Mutual Information measures the similarity of two different clusterings of a dataset as a harmonic mean of homogeneity and completeness.
-It is similar to the more well known Rand Index, but gives more accurate estimates for `datasets <https://jmlr.csail.mit.edu/papers/volume17/15-627/15-627>`_ that contains many small clusters, which is often the case for HierCC results.
+It is similar to the better known Rand Index, but gives more accurate estimates for `dataset <https://jmlr.csail.mit.edu/papers/volume17/15-627/15-627>`_ that contains many small clusters, which is often the case for HierCC results.
 HCCeval calculates an NMI score for each pairwise combination of HierCC levels based on the clustering of cgSTs at each level.

-2. `Silhouette score <https://en.wikipedia.org/wiki/Silhouette_(clustering)>`_ (`Rousseeuw PJ 1987 <https://www.sciencedirect.com/science/article/pii/0377042787901257>`_)..
+2. `Silhouette score <https://en.wikipedia.org/wiki/Silhouette_(clustering)>`_ (`Rousseeuw PJ 1987 <https://www.sciencedirect.com/science/article/pii/0377042787901257>`_).
 Silhouette score estimates the cohesiveness of a clustering result by measuring how similar a cgST is to both to cgSTs within its own cluster (cohesion) and in comparison to other clusters (separation).
 The Silhouette score ranges between -1 and +1, where a high value indicates a robust clustering.

 In practice, 'stable blocks' are identified from HierCC results using NMI.
-Every stable block of NMI scores consists of a continuous set of HierCC levels that define highly similar clusters (NMI >= 0.9).
-This indicates that the clusters generated by these HierCC levels are more robust to modest changes of the clustering cutoffs.
+Each stable block of NMI scores consists of a continuous set of HierCC levels that define highly similar clusters (NMI >= 0.9).
+This indicates that the clusters generated by these HierCC levels are robust to modest changes of the clustering thresholds.
 The most cohesive HierCC level in each stable block (ie the level within each block with the greatest Silhouette score) is likely to represent natural microbial population structure.